andresilveiras/pilot-appium-graphwalker/README.md

 This project can run on Windows, Linux and Mac machines, the devices where the SUT (System Under Test) will run must be Android

-How to execute the project?
+How to run this project?

 Prerequisites: